 The iconic artist Antoni Gaudí lived here for almost 20 years, from 1906 until his death in 1926.
 It was in 1963 that the famous residence in Catalan, called Casa Museu Gaudí, was inaugurated as a museum.

 The house has four floors, two of which can be visited.
-The ground and first floor are accessible, the second is for internal use, and the top floor, which houses the Enric Casanalles library, can be visited with permission.
+The ground and first floor are accessible, the second is for private use, and the top floor, which houses the Enric Casanelles library, can be visited with permission.

 Casa Museu Gaudí

 Carretera del Carmel 23A

 +34 932 193 811